V-Sekai/world/00_basic_tooling.md

+Sure, here's a simplified version of your document:

-# v-sekai-other-world-architecture: Basic Tooling: Bill of Materials
+# Basic Tooling: Bill of Materials

 This section outlines the essential tools we use in our VR world architecture.

 ## VR Software

-The creation of virtual worlds necessitates specific software.
 We utilize:

-1. **Godot Engine**: An open-source game engine renowned for its power and versatility, supporting both 2D and 3D games as well as interactive experiences.
-Supports WebRTC and ENet.
+1. **Godot Engine**: An open-source game engine supporting both 2D and 3D games as well as interactive experiences.
-2. **Blender**: A comprehensive, free, and open-source 3D creation suite that caters to all aspects of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing, and motion tracking.
+2. **Blender**: A comprehensive, free, and open-source 3D creation suite.

 ## File Formats

 We adhere to the following standards for 3D models:

-- **glTF (GL Transmission Format)**: This is a standard file format for three-dimensional scenes and models.
-It's designed for efficient transmission and loading of 3D content.
+- **glTF (GL Transmission Format)**: A standard file format for three-dimensional scenes and models.
-- **VRM**: This is a 3D avatar file format for VR applications.
-It's based on glTF 2.0 and allows for the use of humanoid animations and interactions in VR.
+- **VRM**: A 3D avatar file format for VR applications based on glTF 2.0.
-- **Godot Scene (.tscn)**: This is Godot's native scene format.
-It's text-based, making it friendly for version control systems.
+- **Godot Scene (.tscn)**: Godot's native scene format.

-In addition to these, we'll also introduce video, audio and music files at a later point.

 ## Software Languages

 Software languages are indispensable for infusing interactivity into our VR worlds:

-- **C++**: This versatile language empowers developers to script intricate behavior.
+- **C++**
-- **GDScript**: As the native scripting language for Godot Engine, GDScript is game-specific and boasts a simple syntax akin to Python.
+- **GDScript**: The native scripting language for Godot Engine.
-- **Elixir**: A dynamic, functional language engineered for crafting scalable and maintainable applications.
+- **Elixir**

 ## Infrastructure Automation Tools

 To manage and automate our infrastructure, we use:

-- **OpenTofu**: An open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
+- **OpenTofu**: An open-source infrastructure as code software tool.
-- **VictoriaMetrics** VictoriaMetrics is a fast, cost-effective and scalable time series database.
+- **VictoriaMetrics** A fast, cost-effective and scalable time series database.
-- **Desync** Desync is a project for a drop-in replacement for the upstream casync in Go.
-It aims to maintain compatibility with casync's data structures, protocols, and types such as chunk stores (castr), index files (caibx/caidx), and archives (catar).

-The specifics of the Docker containers and the Linux operating system are to be determined in the future.

-## Local and Cloud Storage with SeaweedFS and S3
+## Local and Cloud Storage

 For local storage, we use:

 - **SeaweedFS**: A simple and highly scalable distributed file system.
-It provides an S3-compatible API and can handle billions of files with ease.
-This makes it a perfect choice for environments where scalability and compatibility are key requirements.

 For cloud storage, we use:

 - **Cloud's S3 Compatible Storage**: Many cloud service providers offer storage solutions that are compatible with the S3 API.
-These services provide the scalability and reliability of cloud storage while maintaining compatibility with the widely used S3 API.

 ## Database

-Our choice for database management is **CockroachDB**, an open-source, distributed SQL database designed for building, scaling, and managing modern, data-intensive applications.
+Our choice for database management is **CockroachDB**, an open-source, distributed SQL database.

 ## Hardware

 To test and experience our virtual worlds, VR hardware is essential:

-- **VR Headsets**: Devices such as the Meta Quest 2, Meta Quest 3, Beyond HMD, or Valve Index offer the means to view and interact with our virtual worlds.
+- **VR Headsets**: Devices such as the Meta Quest 2, Meta Quest 3, Beyond HMD, or Valve Index.
-- **Controllers**: These devices facilitate user interaction with the virtual environment, providing a more intuitive interface than traditional input devices.
+- **Controllers**: These devices facilitate user interaction with the virtual environment.
-- **Windows PCVR**: Placeholder for Windows PCVR.
 - **VR GPUs**: Graphics processing units for rendering VR content.
-They provide the computational power necessary to create immersive, realistic virtual environments.

 ## Performance Testing

 Load test our VR world architecture.
-It simulates user-defined number of users to stress test a URL.
+It simulates a user-defined number of users to stress test a URL.